Martha Doniach MA BPC, UKCP

 Benefits

-Therapy benefits anyone dissatisfied with their life or relationships, regardless of the specific issue.
+Therapy benefits anyone unhappy with their life or relationships, regardless of the specific problem.

-It can support individuals feeling unhappy or down, not just those dealing with specific issues like bereavement or relationship breakdown.
+It can help individuals feeling dissatisfied or unhappy, not just those facing particular issues like bereavement or relationship breakdown.

 If you would like more information, please contact me.